Scope Proposal & Explainer

 Should we be building on Shadow DOM?

-this is often the first question asked of any scope-related proposal, for good reason.
+This is often the first question asked of any scope-related proposal, for good reason.
 Shadow-DOM was designed for the express purpose of encapsulating styles & behavior.

 But “scope” can describe a number of sometimes-contradictory use-cases, which can’t all be solved using the same primitives.
 Shadow-DOM starts from a few assumptions that make sense in very specific use-cases, but do not describe the majority of web design: